chaostoolkit-attic/chaoshub-archive/docs/setup.md

 ## Dependencies

-Dependencies can be installed for your system via its package management but, more likely, you will want to install them yourself in a local virtual environment.
+Chaos Hub dependencies can be installed for your system via its package management system but, more likely, you may want to install them yourself in a local python virtual environment using:

 ```
 $ python3 -m venv .venv